If I could pick one thing that I do every year to prepare my family for cold and flu season, it would be stocking up on

 Ingredients For Your Immune Boosting Tincture

 The herbs I use in this formula are equal parts of:

 Not only do I use all of these herbs together in this immune boosting blend, but I use all three of them separately as well.
 I make a single alcohol tincture of echinacea root that I give at the first sign of illness, I make elderberry syrup for giving when flu-like symptoms come around, and my astragalus root goes into my chicken broth during the cooler months.

-Nettle, rose hips, and peppermint are great nutritional herbs that are very beneficial to the body and help with the taste of the tincture… specifically the peppermint.
+Nettle, rose hips, and peppermint are all great nutritional herbs that are very beneficial to the body and help with the taste of the tincture… especially the peppermint.

 When it comes to picking a menstruum to make your tincture from – a menstruum is what you infuse your herbs into – you have two great options.

 Alcohol or food grade vegetable glycerin.
 I personally make both, and here’s why.